 Other buyer protections offered by the Freedom Flex include:

-- Extended warranty coverage (which tacks an additional year onto manufacturer’s warranties of three years or less).
+- Extended warranty coverage (this tacks an additional year onto manufacturers’ warranties of three years or less).

 - Cell phone insurance (worth up to $800 per claim and $1,000 per year when you pay your monthly cell phone bill with your Freedom Flex card, capped at two claims per 12 months with a $50 deductible per claim).

-These are all really valuable perks, especially considering the Freedom Flex does not charge an annual fee.
+These are all unusually valuable perks, especially considering the Freedom Flex does not charge an annual fee.

 Other ways to save

 Freedom Flex cardholders are also eligible for digital coupons known as Chase Offers.
-I currently have deals for 10 percent off that include Starbucks, DoorDash and 1-800-Flowers.com.
+I recently used two of these, earning an extra 10 percent cash back at ExxonMobil and Panera Bread.

 That is, many cardholders find it valuable to hold multiple Chase cards that maximize various spending categories, which can then be combined and redeemed for free flights and hotel stays.
-That could involve transferring to airline and hotel partners (which is more complicated but often the most rewarding) or booking travel through Chase.
-The Sapphire Reserve further incentivizes travelers with airport lounge access, a Global Entry/TSA PreCheck fee waiver, primary rental car insurance, a $300 annual travel credit and more.
+That could involve transferring to airline and hotel partners, which is more complicated but often the most rewarding, or booking travel through Chase.

 Personally, I prefer cash back, so I use the Freedom Flex as a standalone cash back card, but if you have the Freedom Flex and love to travel, you should strongly consider pairing it with another Chase card that stretches your points even further.